-For starters, traveling can be costly, especially if you don’t plan and ensure that you’ve got some budget in mind.
+For starters, travelling can be costly, especially if you don’t plan and ensure that you’ve got some budget in mind.
 Many people overspend on holiday because they’re in a joyous mood, and some countries can be costly to visit as a tourist.
-This could be because of accommodation prices, food costs, and even the cost of traveling to that country in the first place.
+This could be because of accommodation prices, food costs, and even the cost of travelling to that country in the first place.

 However, another hurdle preventing people from travelling regularly is anxiety.

 Travel anxiety is a complex yet common issue that many people face.
 It usually causes people to feel depressed or fearful when preparing for a trip or during the weeks leading up to your departure date.

 The anxiety can stem from several different things.
 For example, some people find that their concern comes from getting on a plane.
 Others find that anxiety can come from a fear of the unknown and being lost in a country where you can’t communicate.